imperva/terraform-dsfhub-agentless-onboarding/examples/dsfhub-gcp-cloud-account/README.md

 # GCP Cloud Account Asset

-This example covers the various authentication mechanisms that are supported for AZURE cloud account assets.
+This example covers the various authentication mechanisms that are supported for GCP cloud account assets.
 This includes the following:

 | Auth Mechanism | Notes |
 |----------------|-------|